BenjaminAdelaide/DNAMeth_Microarray_Tutorial/Tutorial.md

 MSet <- preprocessRaw(RGset)
 BetaMatrix <- getBeta(MSet, type = 'Illumina')
 ```
 The BetaMatrix object is large data frame which contains the non-normalised beta values for the 485,512 probes and 8 samples.
-Beta values range from 0-1 where 0 and 1 indicates that the CpG site is completely unmethylated and methylated respectively.
+Beta values range from 0 to 1.
+Where 0 and 1 indicates that the CpG site is completely unmethylated and methylated respectively.

 Before we can start doing some differential methylation analyses we need to normalise the data and check for any outliers.

 The Illumina Infinium HumanMethylation450 BeadChip uses two different probe designs which can create some technical variation.
 In this tutorial we'll be using a normalisation method referred to as BMIQ (Beta MIxture Quantile dilation) which adjusts the data for the two different probe designs followed by quantile normalisation.
-This method is implemented in the ChAMP package.
+This method is implemented in the ```ChAMP``` package.
 ```
 library(ChAMP)
 BetaMatrix_norm <- champ.norm(beta=BetaMatrix, rgSet=FALSE, pd = pd, mset = FALSE,